Company Act in Indonesia

 - the preparation and amendments brought to the company’s statutory documents;

-- a company must commit to take part in the development of a sustainable economy.
+- a company must commit to taking part in the development of a sustainable economy.

 An Indonesian company must also have an objective.
 Our company registration advisors in Indonesia can offer more information on the provisions of the Company Act.